Yuen Biao

 Yuen Biao (born Ha Lingchun; 26 July 1957) is a Hong Kong actor, martial artist and stuntman.
 He specialises in acrobatics and Chinese martial arts and has also worked on over 80 films as actor, stuntman and action choreographer.
 He was one of the Seven Little Fortunes from the China Drama Academy at the Peking Opera School along with his "brothers" Sammo Hung and Jackie Chan.
+Throughout the 1980s, he was part of the "Three Dragons" along with Chan and Hung; the three starred in six Hong Kong films together.
 Yuen Biao has appeared in over 130 films.
 He has played roles in eight television series for the Hong Kong channel TVB.

 Early life

-Born Ha Lingchun (夏令震) in Hong Kong in 1957, he was the fifth child in a family of eight children.
+Born Ha Lingchun (夏令震) in Nanjing, China on the 26th July 1957, he was the fifth child in a family of eight children.
+He and his family moved to Hong Kong when he was five years old.
 At the age of six he was enrolled at the Peking Opera School The China Drama Academy.
 He was given the stage name Yuen Biao (Little Tiger) and trained alongside schoolmates Jackie Chan, Sammo Hung, Corey Yuen, Yuen Wah and several others, under master Yu Jim-yuen, who would later become famous in Hong Kong cinema.
 He quickly showed a talent for acrobatics.
 According to Jackie Chan's autobiography, when Yuen was asked by his master to do a backflip on his first day of training, Yuen did a proper backflip on his very first try.
 He remained at the school until the age of 16.
 When he left, Yuen followed his classmate Sammo Hung into a career in the Hong Kong film industry.

 Film career

 Early 1970s

 In the early 1970s, Yuen began work as a stuntman and extra.
-After working on Fist of Fury and Way of the Dragon, Yuen became a stunt double for Bruce Lee on Enter the Dragon in 1973.
-He was also one of the "fake" Bruce Lees in Game of Death (1978), performing the acrobatics and stunts that the Bruce Lee "body double" (taekwondo expert Kim Tai Chung) was unable to perform.
+After working on Fist of Fury and Way of the Dragon.
+He was also one of the "fake" Bruce Lees in Game of Death (1978), performing the acrobatics and stunts that the Bruce Lee "body double" (taekwondo expert Kim Tai-chung) was unable to perform.
 Yuen continued working as a stuntman, doubling for actors in Hong Kong action films and taking on supporting actor roles.

 During his early acting period, he adopted the anglicised name Bill Yuen for use on the Hong Kong films that were released internationally.
 However, recognising the growing success of Jackie Chan, Golden Harvest were keen to give him a similar name, and on some international film prints, he was credited as Jimmy Yuen.
 Both anglicised names were later dropped.